JBad/jbad.github.io/food/_posts/2022-08-15-mushroom-pasta.md

 8. wait a bit for the pasta to cool before adding the cheese or itll clump, but then add the cheese pinch at a time (like 6 or 7 pinches) total saving just enough to sprinkle the remaining on top

 some fun additions:
--i roast some broccoli and toss that in
+ - i roast some broccoli and toss that in
--finely chopped sun dried tomatoes thrown in (think of more like a topping cheese)
+ - finely chopped sun dried tomatoes thrown in (think of more like a topping cheese)

 I find my self making this a lot cause i get a bag of fresh pasta once a week, ill either do vodka pasta/pasta ala norma or cacio e pepe.
 But I often end up making this cause it is easy and tasty and I bought waay to many dried mushroom last year.